Rizqi7180/his-compfest-api/README.md

 ## API References

-If you want to try it, see all availables API endpoint with the example in `./Healthcare Information System.postman_collection.json` and change the URL to using your own or just use `https://his-compfest-api.herokuapp.com`
+Go to [Healthcare Information System API](https://his-compfest-api.herokuapp.com) or if you want to try it in Postman or somewhere else, see all availables API endpoint with the example in `./Healthcare Information System.postman_collection.json` and change the URL to using your own or just use `https://his-compfest-api.herokuapp.com`

 ## Built using